Relative Hilbert Scheme of Points

-In this case by using the $\CS$ action we can fix the locus of the second point.
-More precisely since we know that $P_2$ is supported on a zero-cycle, this means that if we project it to the special divisor then the image of $P_2$ is supported on a fixed point in there, which we call it $P_3$.
-This means that in this cycle the locus of $P_2$ is the fiber above $P_3$, but since we consider the points of the relative Hilbert scheme only modulo the $\CS$ action, we can assume that $P_2$ is supported on a fixed point on the fiber above $P_3$.
-Now the locus of $P_1$ is the fiber above another point, which can be projected to a $\PO$ and by looking at the fiber above zero and infinity we get the Point-Point relation.
+Using the $\CS$ action on the $i^{th}$ bubble we can fix the support of the second point.
+More precisely, we know that $P_2$ is supported on the fiber above a point of the special divisor.
+We call it $P_3 \in D$.
+We consider the points of the relative Hilbert scheme only modulo the $\CS$ action and the smooth part of the fiber is a copy of $\CS$.
+Hence, modulo this action, we can assume that $P_2$ is supported on a fixed point on the fiber above $P_3$.
+We call this fixed point $P_5$.
+This way we get a unique representative for any point of this cycle.
+Now the locus of $P_1$ is the fiber above another point which is a copy of $\PO$.
+Therefor by projection we get a family over $\PO$.
+By looking at the fiber above zero and infinity of this family we get the Point-Point relation.

+We fix a parametrization of the fiber above $P_4$.
+The fiber of $\alpha_{pp}$ over $t\in \PO$ is the locus of points in $\alpha_{pp}$ where $P_1$ is supported over $t$ and $P_2$ is supported over $P_5$.
+Once again we use the fact that points of the relative Hilbert scheme are defined up to the $\CS$ action.
+The fiber of $\alpha_{pp}$ over $t\in \PO$ is also the locus of points where $P_1$ is supported over $1\in \PO$, $P_2$ is supported over $\frac{P_5}{t}$ and the locus of all the other points is multiplied by $\frac{1}{t}$.
+Hence in the fiber over zero $P_2$ goes to the infinity section i.e. the next bubble.
+Note that any point beside $P_1$ and $P_2$ is supported on the fiber over a point of $D$ or supported on the whole bubble.
+So when we multiply with $\frac{1}{t}$ it is supported on the same set.
+Hence in the fiber over zero this point might be supported on either of the $i^{th}$ bubble or the $i+1^{th}$ bubble.

 The fiber above zero consists of cycles that we get by applying the following changes to cycle that we start with: